wdyab/physicsnemo/examples/cfd/external_aerodynamics/domino/README.md

 ### Configuration basics

-DoMINO data processing, training and testing is managed through YAML configuration files powered by Hydra.
+DoMINO training and testing is managed through YAML configuration files powered by Hydra.
 The base configuration file, `config.yaml` is located in `src/conf` directory.